 Fees, Rates, and Penalties

-The fees and penalties associated with LoanBuilder are straightforward and simple to understand.
+The fees and penalties associated with LoanBuilder are straightforward to understand.
 Aside from a $20 returned payment fee, the interest rates are between 6 – 19% upfront of the total loan amount.
 While the fees are steep, borrowers like transparency above all else – they know exactly what they are getting into before they take out the loan.

 |Loan Type||Term Loan|